DaniloNovakovic/apartment-reservation/README.md

 * React 16.8

 ## API Doc

 Swagger API Doc can be found on `/swagger` or `/redoc` route.

-More detailed documentation (currently only in Serbian language) can be found in `doc` folder.
+More detailed documentation (currently only in Serbian language) can be found can be found [here](doc/documentation-rs.pdf).